tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/data-storytelling-plotly-R.md

 - *<transition_time>*: Sets the duration of transitions between frames, adding to the animation's smoothness.
 - *<easing_function>*: Selects the animation style (like linear, elastic, or bounce), which influences the motion and aesthetic feel of the animation.

-Here’s an example illustrating how to animate our scatter plot in R using `Plotly`:
+Here’s an example illustrating how to animate our scatter plot in R using `plotly`:

 {{% codeblock %}}
 ```R